-Osteopathy looks at the relationship between consecutive joints and treatment can often improve function above and below the damaged joint to decrease the pressure upon it.
+Although osteopathy cannot cure arthritis, it looks at the relationship between consecutive joints and treatment can often improve function above and below the damaged joint to decrease the pressure upon it.

 The body can be a little like a car with the tracking out.
 You can still use it,but leave it for too long and you start seeing unusual wear patterns on the tyres.
 Very often correcting the cause will correct or alleviate the symptoms.

 With damp and cooler weather, we always get an increase in the number of patients attending the clinic with joint aches and pains.
 The most common cause of these symptoms is osteoarthritis.
 In fact, more than 75 per cent of people over fifty-five show the joint changes of osteoarthritis somewhere in their body.
 Not all will experience symptoms.